 1.3 Shop Drawings Delete 1.3.4 and replace with the following Shop drawings for pole structures, where required, to be sealed by a Professional Engineer registered in British Columbia.
 1.4 Electrical Energy Supply Add 1.4.4 The Electrical Contractor shall process a letter of application to the City of Coquitlam for the Utility Company and attain all required permits.
 1.5 Contractor Qualifications Add 1.5.3 All on-site traffic signal installations shall be under the responsibility of a primary journeyman electrician with IMSA Level 1 Roadway Lighting Certification and have a minimum of three (3) years experience maintaining and installing street lighting systems.
 This primary journeyman electrician is expected to be on the work site and report work progress to City of Coquitlam's Traffic Operations staff, in addition to reporting to the Contract Administrator .
 1.6 Permits and Tests Add 1.6.4 Contractor shall provide the BC Safety Electrical Permit, and arrange all inspections with the City.
 The inspection entails, but not limited to, Coquitlam's Street Lighting Inspection Report, which can be obtained from Coquitlam's Traffic Operations staff.
 Add 1.6.5 Contractor to obtain approval of all buried portions of the installation from the City Inspector before any backfill is commenced.
-1.8 Record Drawings Add 1.8.2 Final payment(s) will be withheld until record drawings are received.
-1.9 Measurement and Payment Add 1.9.1 Lump sum payment for roadway and pedestrian lighting includes supply and installation of all labor, equipment and materials required to complete the installation as specified in the contract and/or shown on Contract Drawings.
+1.9 Measurement and Payment Add to 1.9.1 Lump sum payment for roadway and pedestrian lighting includes supply and installation of all labor, equipment and materials required to complete the installation as specified in the contract and/or shown on Contract Drawings.
 Payment includes import backfill and all work as described in Clause 1.9.2.
-Add 1.9.4 Supply and installation of conduits / ducts to include all labor, equipment and materials required to complete the installation as specified in the contract and/or shown on Contract Drawings.
-Payment includes coordinating with Third Party Utilities.
-Payment will be for each complete set of joint trench crossing as specified in the contract documents.